Preparing For Retirement in an Uncertain Economic Climate

 2001 tax law changes provide increased opportunities to make up for lost time and money.
 If you are 50 and over, starting in 2002, you can contribute additional catch-up amounts to both an Individual Retirement Account (IRA) and a tax-deferred 401(k), 403(b) or 457 deferred compensation plan.
 Another beneficial tax law change is that there is no longer a limit of 25% of gross income when funding a tax-deferred plan.
 Low-income workers who can afford it (e.g., those with another major earner in their household) can contribute 100% of their earnings up to the maximum limit allowed annually.

 A person's choice of retirement housing can greatly affect the amount needed to save for retirement.
 Trading down to a smaller home, say from a $200,000 home to a $100,000 condo, can be a very effective catch-up strategy.
 Proceeds from the sale, minus sales and moving expenses and the cost of a new home, are available to invest for income.
 Property taxes, utilities, and maintenance may also be lower.
-Another way to reduce retirement living costs is to move to a less expensive location.
+Another way to reduce retirement living costs is to move to a less expensive location in the U.S. or even abroad.